Phlorum - Page Content

 Rows of servers in a data centre

-Assessment of the air quality impacts associated with the operation of these generators is therefore required for planning and/or environmental permitting purposes.
+Specialist data centre air quality monitoring and assessments measure and predict the impacts associated with the operation of these generators.
+Such assessments are required for planning and/or environmental permitting purposes

 The Air Quality Impacts of Data Centres

-Due to the reliability of the National Grid and minimal generator testing and maintenance requirements, emissions to air from back-up generators are usually short-lived (i.e. generator run times of a matter of hours).
-However, adverse air quality impacts can potentially occur, especially when numerous generators operate concurrently and where there are sensitive land uses nearby, such as residential housing, schools and protected ecological sites.
+However, adverse air quality impacts can occur, especially when numerous generators operate concurrently and where sensitive land uses, such as residential housing, schools, and protected ecological sites, are nearby.

 Cumulative air quality impacts are also possible, particularly as many Data Centre sites are often co-located in the same geographical areas.